ybur-yug/volt_tutorial/README.md

 right now.
 For the moment, lets just do a simple security move and move this generated secret from the file here, to a configured environment variable.
 This way the secret is never leaving the server, and will also be absent from the repository's code.
 If you are a *nix user, env vars should not be a foreign concept.

 Personally, I keep project specific dotfiles for these named in the style `.appname_vars`.
-So, `editor .your_var_fn` and lets set it.
+So, `editor .appname_vars` and lets set it.
 Delete the string from `app.rb` and paste it in as:

 `export APPNAME_SECRET='whatever_the_generated_string_was'`

-Now, in `app.rb` we are able to replace
+Write that and open `app.rb` and we are able to replace

 `config.app_secret = 'whatever_it_generated'`